awesome-workshop/cap-cms/_episodes/07-How-to-search.md

   - How can I find analysis with this CADI ID
 hidden: false
 keypoints:
-  - CAP entries can be searched (among many other options) by triggers, datasets, working groups, CADI IDs
+  - CAP entries can be searched (among many other options) by triggers, datasets, working groups, CADI ID, etc.

 ---